Deyda/Evergreen-Script/README.md

 For Oracle Java 8 this is the x64 msi file.

+### Remote Desktop Manager
+Line 2223 and 2257 define which package is downloaded (You can change the version in line 864 for a non-GUI start).

+For Remote Desktop Manager this is a msi file.

+### ShareX
+Line 2290 define which package is downloaded.

+For ShareX this is an exe file.

+### Slack
+Line 2323 define which package is downloaded (You can change the architecture in line 633 and the version in line 869 for a non-GUI start).

+For Slack this is a msi file.

 ### TreeSize
 Line 1846 and 1877 define which package is downloaded (You can change the version in line 674 for non GUI start).